impredicative/irc-rss-feed-bot/README.md

 * It is recommended that the bot be run as a Docker container using using Docker ≥18.09.2, possibly with Docker Compose ≥1.24.0.
-To run the bot using Docker Compose, create or add to a version-controlled `docker-compose.yml` file:
+To run the bot using Docker Compose, create or add to a version-controlled `docker-compose.yml` file such as:
 ```yaml
 version: '3.7'
 services: